Effects of Completeness and Purity on Cluster Dark Energy Constraints: Introduction

-Given a set of true halos and the matter tracers associated to them (e.g. optical galaxies), the first step is to characterize the performance of algorithms for cluster identification \cite{MaxBCG,VT11,FarrensAbdallaCyprianoCF,C4,RedMapper14, Rykoff16, WAZP}.
-Cluster finders may fail to identify a fraction of clusters related to dark matter halos, as well as detect false clusters with no association to halos.
+Given a set of true halos and the matter tracers associated to them (e.g. optical galaxies), the first step is to characterize the performance of algorithms for cluster identification \fixed{ called cluster finders.
+Some of these methods, such as \code{MaxBCG}\cite{MaxBCG}, \code{FoF} used in \cite{FarrensAbdallaCyprianoCF} and \code{RedMaPPer}\cite{RedMapper14, Rykoff16}, are based on the presence of red-sequence galaxies within clusters.
+They have the advantage of including this extra information, which is certainly valuable at low redshifts.
+However they may suffer from limitations at higher redshifts.
+Meanwhile, there are cluster finders such as \code{WAZP}\cite{WAZP}, \code{VT}\cite{VT11} and \code{C4}\cite{C4}, which rely mostly on detecting spatial overdensities.
+These algorithms thrive to provide better detections at higher redshifts, although they typically depend more strongly on the quality of galaxy photometric redshifts. } Cluster finders may fail to identify a fraction of clusters related to dark matter halos, as well as detect false clusters with no association to halos.
 These two problems can be quantified by the so-called {\it completeness} and {\it purity} of the cluster sample \cite{VT11, Asc16, Asc16b}, which typically reflect limitations of the cluster finder algorithm, such as e.g. artificial over-merging or fragmentation of clusters relative to their corresponding halos.
 Whereas completeness and purity may depend on various factors -- such as survey specifications, the quality of photometric redshifts (photo-zs) and the observable-mass relation -- they are mainly properties of the cluster finder itself.
 We will often refer to completeness and purity as describing the cluster selection function.